AiVenture6/Ai-Venture-Machine-Learning/Preference/README.md

 ## Contact

-For questions or inquiries, feel free to contact [Your Name](mailto:your.email@example.com).
+For questions or inquiries, feel free to contact Amalina Shabrina.